Behavioral-Data-Science-Research-Lab/response_blocking/README.md

 # response_blocking
-Human operant study on response blocking with Ben Witts
+This is the repository to store the main code for creating a human operant experiment on response blocking.
+This #README will continuously be updated as the project progresses.